 - Two to three servings of fruits and vegetables in fresh, dried, or frozen form

-Creative Bioscience notes that, for optimal results, dieters are encouraged to eliminate foods that may lead to inflammation in the body, like pasteurized milk, vinegar, sugar, and processed foods.
+For optimal results, dieters are encouraged to eliminate foods that may lead to inflammation in the body, like pasteurized milk, vinegar, sugar, and processed foods.

 Sample Meal Plan